wmwxwa/tyk-docs/tyk-docs/content/plugins/supported-languages/rich-plugins/rich-plugins-data-structures.md

 Contains information about API definition, including `APIID`, `OrgID` and `config_data`.

 `response`
-Contains information populated from the upstream HTTP response data.
-See `ResponseObject` for more details.
+Contains information populated from the upstream HTTP response data, for response hooks.
+See [ResponseObject](#responseobject-coprocess_response_objectproto) for more details.
+All the field contents can be modified.

 ### ReturnOverrides (coprocess_return_overrides.proto)